WPI-Humanoid-Robotics-Lab/tough/val_perception/perception_common/README.md

 **usage**

-for image
+* for getting the image data from multisense
- check the test_image.cpp
+ check the **test_image.cpp**
  running the file:
+ `rosrun perception_common test_image default`    --> displayes the raw left image
- rosrun perception_common test_image default
+ `rosrun perception_common test_image disparoty`  --> displays the disparity image
+ also displays the fps(frames per sec) on a gnu-plot

+* for getting the laser scan data from multisense
+ check the **test_laser.cpp**
+ running the file:
+ `rosrun perception common test_laser`  --> gives the point cloud
+ use the rviz and to visuslaise the point cloud

+  **note:** for testing these the simulation should be running `roslaunch val_gazebo valkyrie_empty_world.launch`

 ***
 **Comments**
 * Multisense publishes intensity as uint32 but pcl::PointXYZI expects intensity to be a float datatype.
 The type casting is done appropriately in this package.
-* All the classes are under the namespace drc_perception, this will prevent namespace colllsion
+* All the classes are under the namespace src_perception, this will prevent namespace colllsion
-* I have typedef the data type the laser cloud publishes which is pcl::PointCloud<pcl::PointXYZI> as drc_perception::LaserPointCloud perception common is also exported as a library so you can use it in your package.
+* perception common can be exported as a library in different package.